 As the ALA celebrates its journey to advance reconciliation with the launch of its first RAP, an important first step is for it to enhance understanding and awareness across the organisation of the appropriate cultural protocols for showing acknowledgment and respect to Aboriginal and Torres Strait Islander peoples.
 Understanding the importance of giving an Acknowledgment of Country at ALA events and meetings gives ALA members and office holders the opportunity to show their respect for the Traditional custodians of the land, their commitment to reconciliation and their resolve to advocate for justice for Aboriginal and Torres Strait Islander peoples.

-Dr Louis Schetzer is the Policy and Advocacy Manager at the ALA.
+Dr Louis Schetzer was the Policy and Advocacy Manager at the ALA at the time of writing.
 Louis has worked in community legal centres, legal aid commissions and Aboriginal legal services in Victoria, New South Wales and the Northern Territory since 1989.
 From 1999-2002 he was Director of the National Children’s and Youth Law Centre, and from 2002-2004 he was manager of the Access to Justice and Legal Needs Research Program with the Law and Justice Foundation of NSW.
 From 2004-2008 he worked as a senior policy officer within the Victorian Department of Justice, managing several projects including the drafting and implementation of the Victorian Charter of Human Rights and Responsibilities, the Victorian Civil Justice Review and the Gateways to Justice project, which sought to improve access to justice for disadvantaged Victorians.